-Limerick 2030
+LIMERICK 2030

 Limerick 2030 is the first Economic and Spatial Plan for Limerick.
-It sets out a framework for public sector action and private sector investment until 2030 through the three key elements that include an economic plan, spatial plan and a marketing plan.
-A key objective of the spatial plan for the city centre is 'to establish a unique tourism offering that takes full advantage of the city centre's special heritage and environmental characteristics.'
+It sets out a framework for public sector action and private sector investment until 2030 through the three key elements of economic strategy, spatial plan and a marketing plan.

+A key objective of the spatial plan for the city centre is 'to establish a unique tourism offer that takes full advantage of the city centre's special heritage and environmental characteristics.'